MicrosoftDocs/learn/learn-pr/student-evangelism/train-custom-vision-ai/includes/4-what-is-ai.md

 Rather than only keeping track of aggregate colors in an image, the computer would start to also take into account the position of where those colors are.
 If the same colors are next to each other, they probably are creating a line or shape.

-This kind of analysis can be useful, for example, if we start to identify pictures of the moon.
-Now we can say that the moon is in a picture if there is a white circle, typically against a blue or black background, like this:
+This kind of analysis can be useful, for example, if we start to identify pictures of the Moon.
+Now we can say that the Moon is in a picture if there is a white circle, typically against a blue or black background, like this:

 ![Moon against a night sky.](../media/moon-big.png)